Neighborhoods

-The US-34 Industrial Corridor doesn't make the lifestyle magazines, but it's quietly becoming one of the most transacted commercial zones along the Front Range.
-With 46 active listings, a median price pushing $811K, and a 5.3% price bump in just 90 days, this corridor is attracting serious attention from owner-operators and investors who've been priced out of Denver and Fort Collins.
-If you're chasing yield or need real working space in Northern Colorado, this is the conversation worth having right now.
+The US-34 Industrial Corridor doesn't make the lifestyle magazines, but it's quietly become one of the most transacted commercial zones along the Front Range.
+This corridor has been appreciating meaningfully, attracting serious attention from owner-operators and investors who've been priced out of Denver and Fort Collins.
+If you're chasing yield or need real working space in Northern Colorado, check the live snapshot above — this is the conversation worth having right now.

 Market Snapshot

-The 61-day average days on market sounds leisurely until you realize industrial deals structurally take longer to close than residential.
-Due diligence on environmental, zoning confirmation, and SBA financing timelines all add days.
-In practical terms, well-priced flex and warehouse product in this corridor is moving in 30–45 days; the properties sitting at day 80+ usually have a story — deferred maintenance, awkward clear heights, or aspirational pricing that the market hasn't validated.
+Days on market for industrial sounds leisurely compared to residential until you realize these deals structurally take longer to close.
+Due diligence on environmental issues, zoning confirmation, and SBA financing timelines all add days.
+In practical terms, well-priced flex and warehouse product moves well ahead of the neighborhood average; the properties sitting at 80-plus days usually have a story — deferred maintenance, awkward clear heights, or aspirational pricing the market hasn't validated.

-The 5.3% price increase over 90 days is notable and worth watching.
-That's not annual appreciation — that's a quarterly move.
-Part of that is the national industrial market repricing, but part of it is Loveland-specific: the city has been aggressive about attracting manufacturing and logistics tenants, and owner-occupiers are responding by locking in space before rates or prices climb further.
+Appreciation here has been driven by a combination of the national industrial market repricing and Loveland-specific factors: the city has been aggressive about attracting manufacturing and logistics tenants, and owner-occupiers are responding by locking in space before rates or prices climb further.

 Who Lives Here